roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/CronHPA.md

   Day of week  | Yes        | 0-6 or SUN-SAT  | * / , - ?
     ```

--   targetSize: The number of pods to which you want to scale at the scheduled time.
+-   targetSize: the number of pods to which you want to scale at the scheduled time.
 -   runOnce: If you set runOnce to true, the job is executed only once.
-The job exits after it is executed. |
+The job exits after one run. |

 ## Install the CronHPA controller